Frequently asked questions

 Can I fill out forms in advance?

-Patients with an email address will be emailed a New Patient form to complete in advance of their appointment, otherwise this can be completed digitally at your appointment.
+Yes — patients with an email address will be emailed a New Patient form to complete before their first podiatry appointment.
+Otherwise, it can be completed digitally at the appointment.